STIXProject/stixproject.github.io/idioms/threat-actor/leveraged-ttp/index.md

 So rather than adding an attack pattern section to the malware TTP, a new TTP was used that contains just the attack pattern.
 The attack pattern, described using [AttackPatternType](/documentation/ttp/AttackPatternType), contains a `CAPEC ID` and a `Description`.
 [CAPEC](http://capec.mitre.org) is a dictionary of potential attack patterns, so in this case by looking in that dictionary the producer was able to see that "CAPEC-98" is the ID for phishing.
 The best way to find the correct CAPEC is to use a generic search engine like Google or to use the CAPEC website.
 Other than just the CAPEC ID, the attack pattern `Description` field is filled in with more specific information about how the phishing attacks are executed.

-Finally, the `Leveraged TTP` list inside the threat actor is used to relate the threat actor to the two TTPs.
+Finally, the `Observed TTP` list inside the threat actor is used to relate the threat actor to the two TTPs.
 For the malware TTP, the `Relationship` descriptor "Leverages Malware" is used while for the attack pattern TTP "Leverages Attack Pattern" is used.

 Taken together, the three constructs represent the threat actor and the known malware/attack patterns leveraged by that actor.